The 8 Best Power Scooters

 video play icon

-This wiki has been updated 36 times since it was first published in April of 2015.
+This wiki has been updated 40 times since it was first published in April of 2015.
 Those with limited mobility can enjoy a new lease on life with one of these power scooters.
 Available in a variety of colors and designs, our selection includes models with powerful electric motors, decent top speeds, long-range rechargeable batteries, adjustable seats and armrests, and durable tires for a smooth ride indoors and out.
 Many even break down for transportation and storage.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 1. Golden Technologies BuzzAround